TotallyLuke/appunti-APP/lesson15.md

 public DatagramPacket(byte[] buf, int length)
 ```

-Note: The length argument must be less than or equal to buf.length.
+ The length argument must be less than or equal to buf.length.
+Si trasmettono dati, non caratteri.

 ```java